qalle2/cdl-summary/README.md

 optional arguments:
   -h, --help            show this help message and exit -r PRG_SIZE, --prg-size PRG_SIZE
-                        The PRG ROM size of the input file, in KiB (16-4096 and a multiple of 16, usually a power of two).
+                        PRG ROM size of input file, in KiB (16-4096 and a multiple of 16, usually a power of two).
   -p {p,c}, --part {p,c}
-                        Which part to read from the input file. p=PRG ROM (default), c=CHR ROM.
+                        Which part to read from input file. p=PRG ROM, c=CHR ROM.
   -o {0,1,2,3,4,5,6,7,32,40,48,56}, --origin {0,1,2,3,4,5,6,7,32,40,48,56}
                         The CPU/PPU address each ROM bank starts from, in KiB.
 32/40/48/56 for PRG ROM, 0-7 for CHR ROM.
   -b {1,2,4,8,16,32}, --bank-size {1,2,4,8,16,32}
                         Size of PRG/CHR ROM banks in KiB.
 8/16/32 for PRG ROM, 1/2/4/8 for CHR ROM. -o plus -b must be 64 or less for PRG ROM and 8 or less for CHR ROM.
 ```

 ## Examples
 ```
-C:\>python cdl_summary.py --prg-size 32 --part p --origin 32 --bank-size 32 smb.cdl
+python3 cdl_summary.py --prg-size 32 --part p --origin 32 --bank-size 32 smb.cdl
 "PRG address","CPU bank","offset in bank","CPU address","block length","CDL byte","description"
 0,0,0,32768,90,1,"code"
 90,0,90,32858,7,2,"data"